MeiravBenJosef/phoneBookProject/README.md

 ___
 **Delete contact**
 ___
-  Delete a contact in phone book, by it's full name.
+  Delete a contact from the phone book, by it's full name.

 * **URL**